 Important News

-Now is a great time to sponsor someone to experience a Cursillo Weekend!
+Now is a great time to sponsor someone to experience a Cursillo Weekend for 2025!

 For Application and Sponsorship forms, e-mail Stew: stewp@telus.net 403-818-9676